KablammoMan/ABTutorStopper/README.md

 7. AB Tutor is now uninstalled

 **METHOD 2 - SERVER DISCONNECTION**
-1. Disconnect from any Wi-Fi
+1. Disconnect from any Wi-Fi networks you are connected to.
+This includes hotspots.
-2. AB Tutor can no longer contact the servers, stopping details being sent to teacher/supervisor.
+2. AB Tutor can no longer contact their servers due to lack of internet, stopping details being sent to teacher/supervisor.